Site icon Akron Income Tax Preparation

 Home Office deductions

 You can only claim a partial deduction for home office improvements as a small business tax deduction.
 This is because you must regularly and exclusively use the entire space being improved as a home office.
 Any improvements to non-office spaces, such as a theater room or wet bar, cannot be included.
-Furthermore, if you make improvements, such as spending $30,000 to finish your office, it must be capitalized as an asset and depreciated over 39 years.
+Renovations or improvements to a home office must be capitalized and depreciated over 39 years.

 Meals/Food

-However, even if you meet one of these requirements, the deduction is still limited to 50% of the total cost (except for the 2021 and 2022 tax years, which is 100%).
+For 2024, the deduction is limited to 50% of the meal cost, except in specific cases, such as meals provided to employees for convenience.
 It is important to note that attempts to deduct 100% of all meals or claim all daily meals while away from home have been repeatedly denied in tax court.
 Therefore, it is advised to avoid such deductions to avoid potential audit issues.
 Buying snacks or lunch for you is not deductible.

 Per Diem